Land Rover Electrified Range

-Land Rover are focusing on delivering technologies to help drive down emissions and improve fuel economy.
-Currently, they have the Range Rover and the Range Rover Sport as plug-in hybrid (PHEV) options as well as various Mild Hybrid Electric Vehicles (MHEV).
+Land Rover are recognised for creating some of the world's most capable and luxurious SUVs.
+With a focus on delivering innovative technologies to help drive down emissions and improve fuel economy, the brand has developed various plug-in hybrid electric vehicles (PHEV) as well as Mild Hybrid Electric Vehicles (MHEV).

 Uncompromised capability, low emissions, exceptional fuel economy, enhanced refinement and comfort; Land Rover's range of plug-in hybrid vehicles are appealing options for the environmentally conscious drivers and are perfect for urban driving thanks to their pure electric driving mode.